Naila-Nur99/jmeter-api-performance-testing/README.md

 - ### Running the Booking API Test (Performance Test)
    - #### Steps
       - Open booking.jmx in JMeter.
-      - Run the test for 5 minutes, then 10 minutes, then 20 minutes.
+      - Run tests for 5, 10, and 20 minutes.
-      - Check the HTML report for results.
+      - Review the HTML report for the results.
-      - If the load test passes, gradually increase the users to find the bottleneck (stress test).
+      - If the load test is successful, gradually increase the number of users to identify the bottleneck (stress test).
       - Generate an HTML report and save results in booking-api-test-report.xlsx.

 - ### Running the Dmoney API Test (Functional Test)
    - #### Steps
       - Open dmoney.jmx in JMeter.
-      - Ensure the deposit.csv, sendMoney.csv, and payment.csv files are present.
+      - Make sure the deposit.csv, sendMoney.csv, and payment.csv files are available.
+      - Check authentication tokens and account setups.
       - Run the test to validate financial transactions.
 ## Results & Reports
 ### Booking API HTML